-Susanne produces and researches archival film footage and photography for documentaries, including RICHARD LINKLATER - DREAM IS DESTINY (American Masters, 2017); A SINGLE FRAME (2014); REQUIEM FOR A RUNNING BACK (2016); THE MOST DANGEROUS MAN IN AMERICA: DANIEL ELLSBERG AND THE PENTAGON PAPERS; WHEN I RISE; and ANNE BRADEN: SOUTHERN PATRIOT.
-She has served as associate producer of a variety of public television programs, including ARE THE KIDS ALRIGHT?
-(2004 Regional PBS); STRUGGLE IN THE FIELDS (1996 National PBS); SONGS OF THE HOMELAND (1994, National PBS); and GO BACK TO MEXICO!
-(1994, Frontline, National PBS), and as audio and video producer for interactive educational programming.
-She served as editor and co-producer on OUR BOMBS, a documentary-in-progress.
-Mason has written, produced and directed short documentaries about the history of Austin, Texas, for the Save Our Springs Alliance and Watershed Productions, including TOWN IN TRANSITION, a film about growth in the Texas capital between 1950-1975.
-Mason's first film, STORIES FROM THE RIVERSIDE (1993), explores domestic homicide through the stories of three women incarcerated for murdering their abusive husbands, and received a Silver Apple from the National Educational Film & Video Festival, and a Directors' Choice Award from the Black Maria Film & Video Festival, among other honors.
+Susanne specializes as an Archive Producer and Researcher working with filmmakers to locate and license archival footage, photography, audio and documentation for an array of historical and contemporary films.
+Her recent work includes research and archive producing for LBJ: TRIUMPH AND TRAGEDY (CNN 2022); THE FIRST RAINBOW COALITION (Independent Lens 2019); THE INFILTRATORS (Sundance 2019); JUMPSHOT; THE KENNY SAILORS STORY (2019); WHERE’D YOU GO BERNADETTE (2019); THE RADICAL STORY OF PATTY HEARST (CNN 2018); and RICHARD LINKLATER: DREAM IS DESTINY (American Masters, 2017).
+She has served as associate producer of a variety of public television programs, and as audio and video producer for interactive educational programming.
+Susanne has written, produced and directed short documentaries about the history of Austin, Texas for the Save Our Springs Alliance and Watershed Productions, including TOWN IN TRANSITION, a film about growth in the Texas capital between 1950-1975.
+WRIT WRITER, Susanne’s first feature documentary, received the American Bar Association’s Silver Apple Award.
+Her first short documentary, STORIES FROM THE RIVERSIDE (1993), examined domestic homicide through the stories of three women incarcerated for murdering their abusive husbands.
+It received a Silver Apple from the National Educational Film & Video Festival and a Directors' Choice Award from the Black Maria Film & Video Festival, among other honors.

 Films by Susanne Mason